 Check "Purchasing" tab for new pricing for 2015.

 Our farm, located in the Piney Woods of East Texas, is home to cows, goats, rabbits, cats, bluebirds, hummingbirds, chickens, various woodland creatures, an aging Golden Retriever, AND a whole herd of the most amazing corgis!

 We were first introduced to Pembroke Welsh Corgis several years ago by an East Texas friend and breeder.
 I fell in love with Wenna when she wiggled up into my hands at just three days old!
-Later, we added Murphy and Annie (now retired to California, living the good life with Alberta) and began the tentative plan to breed Prembrokes.
-What fun it has been to add Copper, Cocoa, Collin, Cerah, Cari, CJ, Callie, Caddy, and Kora over the years.
-Robert and Candace Turney joined our breeding program a few years ago, and each of our litters is eagerly anticipated, joyfully welcomed, and loved to pieces!
-The Rothrock's and Turney's co-own several dogs, and we are working to preserve and improve genetics--conformation, temperament, and health--in our "herd."
+Later, we added Murphy and Annie (now retired to California, living the good life with Alberta) and began the tentative plan to breed Pembrokes.
+What fun it has been to add Copper, Cocoa, Collin, Cerah, Cari, CJ, Callie, Caddy, Kelsey, and Kora over the years.
+Robert and Candace Turney joined our kennel, breeding nearby in Lindale.
+Each of litter is eagerly anticipated, joyfully welcomed, and loved to pieces!
+The Rothrock's and Turney's co-own several dogs, and we are working to preserve and improve PWC genetics--conformation, temperament, and health--in our "herd."

 Rothrock's Murphy Rhun

 Rothrock's Royal Kelsey

 Welcome to the April, 2015, issue!
 Scroll down to read articles and see pictures and news of Rothrock Farm puppies!

 More in the growing-up-together "buddyship" of Sully and Chief.
 Lauren caught the two guys enjoying a refreshing drink and frolicking on a walk together.
 What a pair!
 Long and lanky (that would be Chief, of course) versus compact and cool Sully!
 No one has a tushie like a corgi tushie--Sully rocks it!